juliencarponcy/trialexp/workflows/README.md

 6. Possibly to run the code in a computing cluster to greatly speed up the analysis

+## Depedencies
+The snakemake workflow may contain additional dependency requirement.
+You will need to update your virutal environment with

+` conda env update -f trialexp.yaml`

 ## Configuration
 - Specify the root of your session-based folder in `workflows\config\config.yaml` through the `session_base_dir` setting, e.g.
     ```